PSTPAGOFACIL/ecommerce-plugins-wordpress/README.md

 - For configure go to Woocommerce > Settings > Payments > Pago Fácil
 - Set the environment in wich you want to work
 - Add the Token Service and Token Secret that provides Pago Fácil

+Once these steps are completed, you can use the payment method with Pago Fácil.